Docs

 Chargebee automatically adjusts overages in the current billing process for monthly, quarterly, half-yearly, and annual subscriptions for all invoices created and voided in the same billing term.
 For example, if you are billed monthly, the amount of invoices that are created and voided in the same billing term will not be considered as part of your revenue.
 Similarly, if you are billed quarterly, half-yearly, or annually the number of invoices that are created and voided in the same billing term (quarterly, half-yearly, or annual) will not be considered as part of your revenue as well.
 Therefore, it will be excluded from the overage calculation of the corresponding billing term.

-For customers with monthly subscriptions, Chargebee issues promotional credits to address for the overage amount that is contributed by the voided invoices (of the immediate previous billing term) and automatically applies this on your subsequent invoice.
+For customers with monthly subscriptions, Chargebee issues promotional credits for the overage amount caused by voided invoices from the previous billing term and automatically applies them to your next invoice.

 Prerequisites for promotional credits